Konmari - An Overview

 - Maybe could use one day (functional): That’s what Amazon is for.

-- Sentimental: Capture the memory and relinquish the stuff.
+- Sentimental: Capture the memory and purge the thing..

 - Recycling/donating/selling = makes it easier!